tolgadaim/LeLafHacks23/README.md

 ## Explore and learn about the Lehigh Valley
 ## By Leo Chen, Tolga Daim, Sean Pandaleon, and Sinan Aksu

+### Description
+Fly Lehigh is a flight simulator set in the Lehigh Valley and is meant for everybody to learn more about where they live.

 ### Impact
-Fly Lehigh is a flight simulator set in the Lehigh Valley and is meant for everybody to learn more about where they live.
 The video game-esque experience of the project will offer an engaging way for Lehigh Valley residents to learn about the historic and cultural landmarks of the area.
 By having users be more knowledgeable of their community, we aim to integrate and unite the
 Lehigh Valley